That Painful Foot Nerve

-Backdrop to our story
+The backdrop to our story

 Consider the anatomist in Italy in 1835 looking at the foot while his somewhat deceased patient allowed him some anatomical exposure.
-Out pops a neuralgic ganglion so says he in his later published works.
+Out pops a neuralgic ganglion, so he says it in his later published works.
 This was more curious as Filipio Civinini was a cranial anatomist.
 By the next decade (1846), a podiatrist had identified and written about a rare but interesting pain between the second and third toes in a few patients in his treatise.
 Lewis Durlacher, known as a surgeon chiropodist had treated William IV and allegedly Queen Victoria.

 Morton’s plantar digital neuroma